lyubogankov/adventofcode2022/day12/README.md

 ![Command prompt printout of shortest path between start & end](../media/day12/input_shortestpath_dijkstra_0.png)

 And here is the algorithm in action!
 Making this GIF took a very long time on my laptop (old processor with integrated graphics and 8GB RAM), however it was fun to pick out the color scheme with my newly expanded 256-color palette.
-I used a different colors than the height-annotated printout above to emphasize the hill's elevation profile!

 Notice how some of the nodes are inaccessible (`c`s surrounded by `a`s):